andrewli2403/ncaa-transfer-portal-evaluator/README.md

 The top 5 players based on: $total zscore = zscore(log(3PT Rating)) + zscore(Defensive Adjusted Rating) + zscore(height)$ were plotted in red.
 These players are indicated as having the highest 3 and D potential.

+# Libraries
+Webscraped with BeautifulSoup4 and organized with pandas, NumPy.
+Processed with SciPy and plotted with Matplotlib.